HTD-Health/playbook-OUTDATED/days-off.md

 | 1 month before | 3 - 5 |
 | 2 months before | > 5 |

-Letting a client know about your absence late does not give the client a warm fuzzy feeling.
+Letting a client know about an absence late does not give the client a warm fuzzy feeling.

 There might be times where we need more strict rules than the ones above.
 In such a case this will be communicated to you ahead of time.
 An example of this is when HTD signs a project that is exceptionally time-critical e.g. when a release must be done before some conference (or otherwise the client loses a whole year) or simply a client made hard commitments themselves and consequently negotiated such terms in a contract with HTD.

 ### Emergency

-In case of an emergency call your team leader or Wojtek Z or Maciek Z.
+In case of an emergency call your team leader or Wojtek Z (+48 600 420 660) or Maciek Z (+48 600 421 660).

 ### How to communicate days off to a client

-A late news is a bad news.
+Early :) A late news is a bad news.

-Do it in writing? send an email or tell a client while on a standup?
-Tell it on a standup call or do it privately?
-Notify a client over Slack?
-Never notify a client over Slack?

 When telling a client on the call feel free to use the following phrases:
+(to be done)

 When notifying a client via email feel free to use the following phrases:
+(to be done)

-Always send a formal email to a client even though you the client might have confirmed on a call that is all fine.
+Always send a formal email to a client even though the client might have acknowledged on a call that is all fine.
 The formal email should be sent only after the client acknowledged the news told them on a call or sent over via Slack.
-Create a calendar event title “<to be done>” right after you send the formal email.
+Create a calendar event right after you send the formal email and invite the client to the event.

 ### Always use common sense